Easy hiking 8 days

 Day hike to Narsarsuaq Glacier, which is a part of the ice cap and located only 8 km from Narsarsuaq.
 The hike takes you through the Flower Valley before the trail winds up a 300 m ascent to a plateau that rewards you a magnificent view of the glacier.
 From here you walk for about half an hour downhill to the glacier, where you can touch the ice.
 The way back to Narsarsuaq follows the same route.

-Accommodation at Sillisit farm for 1 night.
+Accommodation at Sillisit farm for 2 nights.
 It is possible to buy a local dinner at the farm (not included and must be ordered in advance).

-Boat transfer from Sillisit to Itilleq, followed by a 4 km hike along the “King’s Road” (named after the Danish King Frederik 9th’s visit in 1952) to Igaliku.
-Igaliku is one of the most beautiful villages in Greenland!
+Boat transfer from Sillisit to Itilleq, followed by a 4 km hike along a picturesque unpaved country road to Igaliku, one of the most beautiful villages in Greenland!
 The colourful houses are situated on lush grassland next to a milky-blue fjord.
 On the other side of the fjord the landmark Illerfissalik (Burfjeld) Mountain towers over a rough and desolate landscape.

 Accommodation in Igaliku for 2 nights.